dgroomes/gradle-playground/java-early-access-via-toolchain/README.md

 Out of convenience and simplicity, it's best to use the same version of Java to run Gradle and to compile, test and run your program.
 So, why ever use two different versions?
 Out of necessity.
 Gradle itself cannot always run on new versions or work-in-progress versions of Java.
 These versions of Java are called _Early Access_ versions.
-For example, in July 2023 the early access versions of Java were Java 21 and 22 (wow they work far ahead!) and the latest version of Gradle was Gradle 8.x.
-Gradle 8.x does not run on Java 21.
+For example, in August 2024 the early access versions of Java were Java 23, 24, Leyden, Valhalla and more, and the latest version of Gradle was Gradle 8.9.
+Gradle 8.9 does not run on Java 23.
 So, at the time it was necessary to have a split-version project.

 > Friendly reminder: use the official OpenJDK site to stay up-to-date on the latest OpenJDK plans, like [Java 21](https://openjdk.java.net/projects/jdk/21/spec/).